 One of the centre's key roles is to support the individuals, schemes and societies that record, monitor and protect the UK's biodiversity.

-- fully equipped visitor space (includes microscopes and photo-stacking equipment for photographing specimens)
+- make use of our visitor space which includes microscopes and photo-stacking equipment for photographing specimens

-If you wish to use the facilities or reference collections, please book a visit.
+If you wish to use the facilities or reference collections, or post specimens to us, please contact us first at email@example.com or phone us on +44 (0)20 7942 5045.

 If you have specific research needs then please email us.